 - On-premise Private Clouds Serving Multiple Projects, Departments, Units or Organizations.
 On-premise private clouds in large organizations require powerful and flexible mechanisms to manage the access privileges to the virtual and physical infrastructure and to dynamically allocate the available resources.
-In these scenarios, the Cloud Administrator would define a VDC for each Department, dynamically allocating resources according to their needs, and delegating the internal administration of the VDC to the Department IT Administrator. - Cloud Providers Offering Virtual Private Cloud Computing.
+In these scenarios, the Cloud Administrator would define a VDC for each Department, dynamically allocating resources according to their needs, and delegating the internal administration of the Group to the Department IT Administrator. - Cloud Providers Offering Virtual Private Cloud Computing.
 Cloud providers providing customers with a fully-configurable and isolated environment where they have full control and capacity to administer its users and resources.
 This combines a public cloud with the control usually seen in a personal private cloud system.

+Web Development

+Human Resources

-Web Development Human Resources Big Data Analysis
+Big Data Analysis

-For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by VDCs in a private OpenNebula cloud.
+For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by Groups in a private OpenNebula cloud, and allocate them resources from your DCs and public clouds in order to create three different VDCs.

-- BLUE: Allocation of (ClusterA-DC_West_Coast + Cloudbursting) to Web Development - RED: Allocation of (ClusterB-DC_West_Coast + ClusterA-DC_Europe + Cloudbursting) to Human Resources - GREEN: Allocation of (ClusterC-DC_West_Coast + ClusterB-DC_Europe) to Big Data Analysis
+- VDC BLUE: VDC that allocates (ClusterA-DC West Coast + Cloudbursting) to Web Development - VDC RED: VDC that allocates (ClusterB-DC_West_Coast + ClusterA-DC_Europe + Cloudbursting) to Human Resources - VDC GREEN: VDC that allocates (ClusterC-DC_West_Coast + ClusterB-DC_Europe) to Big Data Analysis

-1.2.3 A Cloud Provisioning Model Based on vDCs
+1.2.4 A Cloud Provisioning Model Based on VDCs

-A VDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity.
-The users in the VDC, including the VDC administrator, would only see the virtual resources and not the underlying physical infrastructure.
-The physical resources allocated by the cloud administrator to the VDC can be completely dedicated to the VDC, providing isolation at the physical level too.
+A VDC is a fully-isolated virtual infrastructure environment where a Group of users (or optionally several Groups of users), under the control of the Group admin, can create and manage compute and storage capacity.
+The users in the Group, including the Group admin, would only see the virtual resources and not the underlying physical infrastructure.
+The Physical Resources allocated to the Group are managed by the cloud administrator through a VDC.
+These resources grouped in the VDC can be dedicated exclusively to the Group, providing isolation at the physical level too.

-The privileges of the VDC users and the administrator regarding the operations over the virtual resources created by other users can be configured.
-For example, in the Advanced Cloud Provisioning Case, the users can instantiate virtual machine templates to create their machines, while the administrators of the VDC have full control over other users' resources and can also create new users in the VDC.
+The privileges of the Group users and the admin regarding the operations over the virtual resources created by other users can be configured.
+For example, in the Advanced Cloud Provisioning Case, the users can instantiate virtual machine templates to create their machines, while the admins of the Group have full control over other users' resources and can also create new users in the Group.

-Users can then access their VDC through any of the existing OpenNebula interfaces, such as the CLI, Sunstone Cloud View, OCA, or the AWS APIs.
-VDC administrators can manage their VDCs through the CLI or the VDC Admin View in Sunstone.
-Cloud Administrators can manage the VDCs through the CLI or Sunstone.
+Users can then access their resources through any of the existing OpenNebula interfaces, such as the CLI, Sunstone Cloud View, OCA, or the AWS APIs.
+Group admins can manage their Groups through the CLI or the Group Admin View in Sunstone.
+Cloud administrators can manage the Groups through the CLI or Sunstone.